janberges/elphmod/examples/README.md

 # elphmod examples

 This directory contains examples that demonstrate the different functionalities of elphmod.
-To run them, the scripts `run.sh` can be used.
+To run them, the scripts `run.sh` can be used, where the number of MPI processes and QE k-point pools can be set via the environment variables `NP` and `NK`, respectively.

 The versions of the installed elphmod and of the examples must match.
 To ensure this, go to the appropriate revision of this repository: